Dhritiman Chatterjee: Career

-Never a part of mainstream "Bollywood", he's made an astonishingly small number of films.
-In recent years he's taken roles with filmmakers as diverse as Jane Campion and hugely successful Mumbai directors Sanjay Leela Bhansali and Mani Ratnam.
-Dhritiman has received several acting awards in India and has been on the Jury of the Indian National film Awards.
+Dhritiman has not been closely associated with mainstream "Bollywood" and has appeared in a relatively small number of films.
+In later years, he worked with filmmakers including Jane Campion, as well as Indian directors Sanjay Leela Bhansali and Mani Ratnam.
+He has received acting awards in India and has served on the jury of the Indian National Film Awards.

 He is currently the anchor of Pradhanmantri in Bengali on ABP Ananda from 14 December 2013.